minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

 ## Creating the user interface

-Let's now design the interface.
-Let's aim for this layout:
+Let's design the interface:

 ![](layout.png)

 1. Double-click `activity_main.xml` in the project browser to open it.

-2. Your view currently contains a `Label` with the text `Hello World!`.
-Click it and press delete to remove it from the screen.
+2. Your layout currently contains a `Label` with the text `Hello World!`.
+Click it and press delete (backspace) to remove it from the layout.

 3. Now go to the Palette (remember where? it was in the video!).
-Select "Layouts" add drag a `FrameLayout` to the editor.
+Select the "Layouts" category and drag a `FrameLayout` to the editor.
 This layout is perfect for stacking our potato images on top of each other.

 4. Also add a `GridLayout` to the screen.
 That one nicely fits the idea of presenting a grid of checkboxes.

+    > Note that the activity already contained a `ConstraintLayout`.
+Now you've added to different types of layout *into* that top-level layout.

 5. Roughly position both layouts like they are in the picture above.
 Later, we'll add constraints for automatically positioning them on different screen sizes.